lrcfmd/PhaseFieldRanking/README.md

 ## Usage
 `rankfields` <input_file>

-If no input file provided the run is equivalent to `rankfields rpp.input`
+E.g., `rankfields rpp.input`

-and should reproduce results for Supplementary Table S3.
+should reproduce results for Supplementary Table S3.

 The results for this and other example runs with inputs from `ranking_phase_fields/test_input/` are copied in `ranking_phase_fields/test_results/`